bernie-skipole/indipydriver/docs/source/usage/example1.rst

 to await asyncio.sleep() in its loop.

-Testing self.stop is also useful, as this stop flag is set to True when shutdown() is called on the driver, and therefore the hardware loop should exit as shown above.
+Testing self.stop is also useful, as this stop flag is set to True when shutdown() is called on the driver, and would therefore stop the hardware loop.

+You would then create the IPyServer object to serve the driver, and run the server.asyncrun() co-routine together with any other tasks needed to run your instrument.

 ----